-Rosemary MacLennan is the Co-ordinator and Lead Tutor of the Saturday Art Club in the College of Art Architecture Design and Humanities.
+Rosemary MacLennan is the Saturday Art Club Leader in the College of Art Architecture Design and Humanities.
 The Saturday Art Club is part of a national partnership with the Saturday Club Trust.
 Through Nottingham Trent University 13-16 year olds are able to access arts activities and facilities throughout the academic year.

 Rosemary completed a Masters in Creative at Nottingham Trent University in 2013.
 Prior to this she qualified as a further education lecturer and gained a BA Hons in Art History and Fine Art.